dotnet/docs-aspire/docs/database/azure-cosmos-db-integration.md

 ## App host usage

 To add Azure Cosmos DB hosting support to your <xref:Aspire.Hosting.IDistributedApplicationBuilder>, install the [Aspire.Hosting.Azure.CosmosDB](https://www.nuget.org/packages/Aspire.Hosting.Azure.CosmosDB) NuGet package in the [app host](xref:aspire/app-host) project.
+This is helpful if you want Aspire to provision a new Azure Cosmos DB account for you, or if you want to use the Azure Cosmos DB emulator.
+If you want to use an Azure Cosmos DB account that is already provisioned, there's no need to add it to the app host project.

 ### [.NET CLI](#tab/dotnet-cli)